gioleppe/gioleppe.github.io/content/posts/azure-openai-service-opentofu/index.md

 - Obtain an Azure subscription with [access to AzureOpenAi](https://learn.microsoft.com/en-us/legal/cognitive-services/openai/limited-access#registration-process)
 - Download [OpenTofu](https://opentofu.org/)(or Terraform) and be sure to know how to authenticate to your Azure subscription using one of the methods listed on top of [this](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/azure_cli) page
-- Download [Chatbox](https://github.com/Bin-Huang/chatbox/tree/main) or any other LLM frontend to test the deployed model (optional)
+- Download [Chatbox](https://github.com/Bin-Huang/chatbox/tree/main) or any other OpenAI-API-compatible LLM frontend to test the deployed model (optional)

 From now on, I also assume you have some basic understanding of Azure, IaC, and LLMs, at least on a surface level.

 > 💡 **Why OpenTofu?** Some months back, Hashicorp changed the license of Terraform to the BUSL.
 Their action was very controversial.
-That encouraged many organizations to reconsider their usage of the tool.I'm interested in supporting open-source and free software when having a choice: that's why I'm using OpenTofu.
+That encouraged many organizations to reconsider their usage of the tool.
+I'm interested in supporting open-source and free software when having a choice: that's why I'm using OpenTofu.
 The examples in this article are compatible with Terraform nonetheless.

 ### Choosing the right way

 I've already been experimenting with AzureOpenAi for a while.
-Moreover, I'm using Terraform daily at work, so the first thing I did was look at the docs of the Azure Terraform provider.
+Moreover, I'm using Terraform daily at work, so the first thing I did was look at the docs of the AzureRM Terraform provider.
 I found there is a [resource to deploy Cognitive Services](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cognitive_deployment) in it but no direct way to deploy the AzureOpenAi Service itself.

 Being lazy, I didn't want to write all the configurations myself.
 I instantly hit Google and quickly found [this](https://github.com/Azure/terraform-azurerm-openai/tree/main) neat module, [backed](https://www.hashicorp.com/blog/accelerating-ai-adoption-on-azure-with-terraform) by Microsoft and Hashicorp and developed by community contributors.
 At the moment, this seems like the fastest way to deploy an OpenAi model on Azure.